giorgosgiapis/NormalizedALS/README.md

 ```
 where the `--size` indicates the version of the dataset used (`small` or `large`).
 This argument is optional.
 If not provided,
 the small dataset will be used.
-This code will generate 4 text files, containing the test MSE for the mean and standard deviation across various number of
+This code will generate 5 text files, four of them containing the test MSE for the mean and standard deviation across various number of
-samples (the data for Fig. 2 of the report).
+samples (the data for Fig. 2 in the report) and the last one containing the average number of generated samples in the rejection sampling
+across various numbers of samples (the data for Fig. 3 in the report).

 To the Baseline ALS model run:
 ```